AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 # Request middleware
-**A request middleware** in Alette Signal is a function, that instructs the core system on how to react to request lifecycle stages.
+**A request middleware** in Alette Signal is a function that instructs the core system on how to react to request lifecycle stages.

 ## Middleware categories
 Alette Signal has 5 middleware categories:
-1. `Creation` - prepare request data before execution - body, path, query params, etc., are all configured here.
+1. `Creation` - middleware preparing request data before execution - body, path, query params, etc., are all configured here.
 For example, `input()` and `output()` are creational middleware.
-2. `Behaviour` - modify _how_ requests are going to be executed.
+2. `Behaviour` - middleware that modify _how_ requests are going to be executed.
-3. `Execution` - execute requests by calling REST API endpoints, etc.
+3. `Execution` - middleware that execute requests by calling REST API endpoints, etc.
-4. `Transformation` - transform request response and errors.
+4. `Transformation` - middleware transforming request response and errors.
-5. `Inspection` - hook into request lifecycle and perform side effects without modifying response and errors.
+5. `Inspection` - middleware hooking into request lifecycle and performing side effects without modifying response and errors.

 :::tip